rage/programming-23/data/part-2/4-simple-loops.md

 #### Part 4: Positives and negatives

-The program should also print out the how many of the numbers were positive and how many were negative.
+The program should also print out statistics on how many of the numbers were positive and how many were negative.
 The zero at the end should not be included in the calculation.

 <sample-output>